 Watch the video below to see how easy it is:

-Check our step by step tutorial on how to create a Costing Sheet in Techpacker here.
+Check our step-by-step tutorial on how to create a Costing Sheet in Techpacker here.

 By now you already know how easy it is to create a Costing Table in Techpacker.
-But did you know that Techpacker allows you to create a Costing Sheet for different types of product?
+But did you know that Techpacker allows you to create a Costing Sheet for different types of products?
 Whether it’s a dress, pair of pants, handbag, sportswear, kids clothing and even home goods!